Skip to main content

 Cause: The endpoint URL or API key is incorrect.
 Solutions:

-1. Verify the endpoint URL is copied exactly from Project Settings (including https://)
+1. Verify the endpoint URL is copied exactly from Azure AI Foundry (including https://, no trailing slash)

-3. Re-copy the API key from Azure AI Foundry > Project Settings > Keys and Endpoint
+2. Re-copy the API key from Azure AI Foundry > Overview or Keys and Endpoint

 ”No deployments found”